 BACKGROUND

 Hepatocellular carcinoma (HCC) is the third leading cause of death from malignant tumors worldwide.
 More than 50% of HCC cases occur in China.
 The prognosis remains poor and overall efficacy is still unsatisfactory.
 Chemotherapy resistance is the most important reason for the poor outcome.
-Much progress has been made in the study of chemotherapy resistance of HCC; however, the specific mechanisms of progression of HCC are still only partially established.
-Therefore, the mechanism of chemotherapy resistance in HCC needs more research.
+Much progress has been made in the study of chemotherapy resistance of HCC; however, the specific mechanisms of progression of HCC have still only been partially established.
+Therefore, the mechanism of chemotherapy resistance in HCC requires more research.

 AIM